 - Experiencing the thrill of the alpine slide at Peak 8 Fun Park

 - Fishing for rainbow trout along the Blue River

 - Participating in a country western dance class at Silverthorne Pavilion

 Whether you’re staying in Breckenridge, Frisco, Keystone, or Dillon, adventure is just a stone’s throw away!
 We love Summit County for its combination of cultural opportunities and outdoor adventures, with whitewater rafting being one of our favorites.
 Check out our favorite Summit County rafting options and enjoy time navigating some of the best whitewater in the country.

 The Blue River

 First and foremost, the Blue River is the only commercially rafted river in the 619 square mile county.
 Situated along the Continental Divide, many rivers headwaters start close to Summit County but aren’t raft-able until the water flows pick up.
 The Blue River, however, runs through the heart of Breckenridge and Silverthorne and is fed from snowmelt along the south end of the Tenmile Range.
 Heading west through Silverthorne, the Blue picks up and makes for some great milder rapids fit for the whole family.
-If you’re on the hunt for just a few hour getaway, the Blue River is located right in Summit County and the short stretch of whitewater will make a perfect, quick adventure.
+If you are on the hunt for some of the best rafting near Silverthorne, the Blue River is located right in Summit County and the short stretch of whitewater will make a perfect, quick adventure.